elaiinechenn/elaiinechenn/README.md

-🔭 I’m interested in Data Analytics and Business Intelligence 🌱 I’m currently looking for new opportunities in Tech, 2 years in Marketing Data Analyst role 📫 Feel free to reach me at elainechenilien@gmail.com
+🔭 I’m interested in Data Analytics and Business Intelligence 🌱 I’m currently looking for new opportunities in Tech, 2 years in Marketing Data Analyst role 📫 How to reach me elainechenilien@gmail.com
 ⚡ Fun fact- I like paying attention to details